 The core principles and structures of the underlying digital narrative approach now sit at the core of a series of trans-disciplinary Digital Health interventions at UHI designed to reduce social isolation and loneliness in disadvantaged adolescents.

-This project was funded by the National Institute for Health Research (NIHR) Public Health Research programme and will be published in full in Public Health Research; Vol. 8, No. 11.
+This project was funded by the National Institute for Health Research (NIHR) Public Health Research programme and was published in full in Public Health Research; Vol. 8, No. 11.

 |Number of pages||258|